-- 208. This water source does not have acceptable flow records for calculating sitespecific February median flows.
-Pursuant to Section 16-03 of the Rule, conservation flows equal to the statewide average February median flow of would be needed to attain the general standard established by the Rule. - 209.
-Methods for creating an acceptable flow record will be needed to calculate a sitespecific February median flow in the future.
+- 208. Reservoir Brook does not have an acceptable flow record for calculating site-specific FMF.
+Pursuant to Section 16-03 of the rule, a conservation flow equal to the statewide average FMF would be needed to attain the general standard established by the rule. - 209.
+Methods for measuring or approximating flow will be needed to calculate a site-specific FMF in the future.

-- 210. This water source does not have acceptable flow records for calculating sitespecific February median flows.
-Pursuant to Section 16-03 of the Rule, conservation flows equal to the statewide average February median flow of would be needed to attain the general standard established by the Rule. - 211.
-The upper intake currently has a conservation flow below 0.5 csm and the lower intake has a conservation flow of 0.5 csm or greater. - 212.
-The Rule provides a means to attain the February median flow on a schedule that must be included in any expansion.
+210. Mendon Brook does not have an acceptable flow record for calculating a site-specific FMF.
+Pursuant to Section 16-03 of the rule, a conservation flow equal to the statewide average FMF would be needed to attain the general standard established by the rule.

+- 211. The upper intake currently has a conservation flow below 0.5 csm and the lower intake has a conservation flow of 0.5 csm or greater. - 212.
+The rule requires that as a condition of approving an expanded existing system, a schedule to attain the FMF must be included, with the schedule determined by currently permitted flow limits.
 For systems with a permitted conservation flow below 0.5 csm, a conservation flow of a minimum of 0.5 csm must be attained within 5 years after permit approval and to the FMF within a reasonable period of time, but to neither flow level any sooner than is determined to be reasonable and feasible based on the results of the alternatives analysis.
 For existing systems that have permitted flow limits of 0.5 csm and above, compliance with the FMF, but no sooner than is determined to be reasonable and feasible based on the results of the alternatives analysis. - 213.
-Methods for creating an acceptable flow record will be needed to calculate a sitespecific February median flow in the future.
+Methods for creating an acceptable flow record will be needed to calculate a site-specific FMF in the future.